applimade/applimade.com/content/en/posts/applimade-building-apps-for-you.md

 +++
-title = "Applimade circa 2022"
-date = "2022-03-30T00:53:04-07:00"
-author = "Applimade"
+title = "Applimade building apps for YOU" date = "2022-03-30T00:53:04-07:00" author = "Applimade"
 authorTwitter = "applimade" #do not include @